JanssenProject/jans/README.md

 ### Code of Conduct

-[Janssen code of conduct](https://docs.jans.io/head/CODE_OF_CONDUCT/) ensures that Janssen community is a welcoming place for everyone.
+[Janssen code of conduct](https://docs.jans.io/head/CODE_OF_CONDUCT/) ensures that the Janssen community is a welcoming place for everyone.

 ### Contribution Guidelines

-[Contribution guide](https://docs.jans.io/head/CONTRIBUTING/) will give you all necessary information and `howto` to get started.
+[Contribution guide](https://docs.jans.io/head/CONTRIBUTING/) will give you all the necessary information and `howto` to get started.
 Janssen community welcomes all types of contributions.
 Be it an interesting comment on an open issue or implementing a feature.
 Welcome aboard! ✈️

 ## Security

 ### Disclosing vulnerabilities
 If you think you found a security vulnerability, please refrain from posting it publicly on the forums, the chat, or GitHub.
-Instead, email us on security@jans.io.
+Instead, email us at security@jans.io.

 Refer to [Janssen Security Policy](.github/SECURITY.md)